 Under Chapter 40B, developers are able to bypass certain local zoning laws, including specifically the allowable density, as long as 20 to 25 percent of the units being built meet the state’s definition of affordable.
 The law provides only limited opportunity for Town officials to alter the developer’s plans.

 Friendly or Unfriendly?

 There are two paths developers can pursue for their 40B development — friendly or unfriendly.
-In a friendly 40B development, also known as a LIP (or Local Initiative Petition), the developer works cooperatively with town boards to minimize density, improve setbacks, or blend architectural aesthetics with the neighborhood.
-An example is the Town-owned Warren Avenue Project and also housing built by the non-profit organization Weston Affordable Housing Foundation Inc. (WAHFI).
+In a friendly 40B development, the developer works cooperatively with town boards to minimize density, improve setbacks, or blend architectural aesthetics with the neighborhood.
+Examples include Winter Gardens, Dickson Meadow, and 680 South Avenue, as well as housing built by the non-profit organization Weston Affordable Housing Foundation Inc. (WAHFI).

-If the town and developer cannot work cooperatively, the developer can pursue an unfriendly 40B in which case the project is reviewed by the state, rather than local officials.
-Current unfriendly 40B proposal plans in Weston are available online.
+If the town and developer cannot work cooperatively, the developer can pursue relief through the state and by-pass local zoning.
 These types of developments tend to be very dense, out of character, and do not comply with Weston’s zoning by-laws.

 The 10 percent calculation is based upon the total housing inventory, per the national census.
 Housing units that are built and deed-restricted as affordable (accessible to incomes at or under the 80 percent area mean income level) are eligible for inclusion on the state’s Subsidized Housing Inventory (SHI); however, the state values rental units over for-sale units.
 As such, in a development where all units built are rental, all units will count towards the SHI.